The Mechanical Alignment of Dust (MAD) I: On the spin-up process of fractal grains by a gas-dust drift: Grain alignment dynamics

 of the MAD.
 By introducing the dimensionless units $\tilde{t}=t/\tau_{\mathrm{drag}}$ and $\tilde{J}=J/J_{\mathrm{th}}$ the time evolution of the angular momentum and the alignment angle may be written as

 and

 whereas

 simply combines the basic physical parameters into one quantity.\\ A prerequisite for stable grain alignment is the presence of static points i.e. $\mathrm{d} \tilde{J} / \mathrm{d} \tilde{t} = 0$ and $\mathrm{d} \Theta / \mathrm{d} \tilde{t} = 0$, respectively.
 We evaluate the static points as outlined in Appendix~\ref{app:StaticPoints} in order to determine possible attractor and repeller points of the mechanical grain alignment dynamics.\\ Dependent on the dust and gas parameters a distinct grain may have several attractor points in the phase space.
 Consequently, one grain might contribute multiple times in the ensemble statistic of stable alignment points.
 In order to deal with this problem we randomly sample a number of points $N_{\mathrm{samp}}$ within the phase space.
 We trace the trajectories of each sample point on a time scale of $\Delta t \ll \Delta t_{\mathrm{drag}} $ and count the number of sample points $N_{\mathrm{i}}$ that approach the i-th attractor point within a limit of $1\ \%$ of the full range of the phase space.
-Subsequently, we assign a weight of $w_{\mathrm{i}}=N_{\mathrm{i}}/N_{\mathrm{samp}}$ to each distinct attractor point in our followup analysis.\\ In Fig.~\ref{fig:PhaseSpaceMech} we present the $J/\Theta$ phase space of an exemplary dust grains for different $\Delta s$.
-We note that the panels in Fig.~\ref{fig:PhaseSpaceMech} correspond to the ones shown in Fig.~\ref{fig:Qs}.
+Subsequently, we assign a weight of $w_{\mathrm{i}}=N_{\mathrm{i}}/N_{\mathrm{samp}}$ to each distinct attractor point in our followup analysis.\\ In Fig.~\ref{fig:PhaseSpaceMech} we present the $J/\Theta$ phase space of an exemplary dust grains three distinct values of $\Delta s$.
+We note that the panels in {\bf Fig.~\ref{fig:PhaseSpaceMech} correspond to the ones shown in Fig.~\ref{fig:Qs}.
 As shown in Fig.~\ref{fig:Qs} for $\Delta s<0.1$ the grain dynamics is dominated by random gas bombardment.
-Hence, the grain alignment dynamics is chaotic with multiple attractor points as depicted in Fig.~\ref{fig:PhaseSpaceMech}.
-All attractor points possess a probability of about $20\% - 30\%$ for the grain to settle down.
-However, all of the attractor points have an angular momentum of $|J| \ll 3J_{th}$ and cannot be considered to be stable on longer time scales.
-As the gas-dust drift reaches a value of $\Delta s=1.0$ only the one attractor point at $\Theta = 29^\circ$ remains with ${|J|\approx 13 J_{\mathrm{th}}}$.
+Hence, the grain alignment dynamics is chaotic with multiple attractor points as depicted in the top panel of Fig.~\ref{fig:PhaseSpaceMech}.
+All attractor points possess a probability of roughly $15\% - 25\%$ for the grain to settle down.
+However, all of the attractor points have an angular momentum of $3J_{\mathrm{th}} > |J|$ and cannot be considered to be stable on longer time scales.
+As the gas-dust drift reaches a value of $\Delta s=1.0$ only the one attractor point at $\Theta = 32^\circ$ remains with ${J\approx -380 J_{\mathrm{th}}}$.
 In this configuration the dust grain possesses a stable alignment configuration.
-At a gas-dust drift of $\Delta s=5.0$ the attractor point is slightly shifted from an alignment angle of $\Theta = 29^\circ$ towards $\Theta = 34^\circ$ and a second attractor point starts to appear at $\Theta = 175^\circ$.
-For typical CNM conditions and $\Delta s\geq 5.0$ this exemplary dust grain has two stable alignment configurations with $ 3J_{th} < |J|$. {\bf However, an alignment with an angle of $\Theta = 34^\circ$ remains to be the most likely with a probability of $69.2\ \%$}.
-Note that the phase portraits of Fig.~\ref{fig:PhaseSpaceMech} are only exemplary and not representative for the entire grain ensemble with $a_{\mathrm{eff}}=400\ \mu\mathrm{m}$ and $D_{\mathrm{f}}=2.0$.\\ For the entire ensemble of considered grains we find that only a small fraction in the order of a few per mille have no attractor points at all. {\bf Hence, it seems to be possible for almost all considered grain shapes to be mechanically aligned as soon as the condition $ 3J_{th} < |J|$ is given.}
+At a gas-dust drift of $\Delta s=10.0$ the attractor point is slightly shifted from an alignment angle of $\Theta = 32^\circ$ towards $\Theta = 45^\circ$ with an angular velocity of ${J\approx -1.7\cdot 10^4 J_{\mathrm{th}}}$.
+Simultaneously, a second attractor point starts to appear at $\Theta = 150^\circ$ and ${J\approx 2.4\cdot 10^4 J_{\mathrm{th}}}$.
+An alignment with an angle of $\Theta = 45^\circ$ remains to be the most likely with a probability of $73.3\ \%$.
+For typical CNM conditions and $\Delta s\geq 5.0$ most dust grains have one to three stable alignment configurations with $ 3J_{\mathrm{th}} < |J|$.} Note that the phase portraits of Fig.~\ref{fig:PhaseSpaceMech} are only exemplary and not representative for the entire grain ensemble with $a_{\mathrm{eff}}=400\ \mathrm{nm}$ and $D_{\mathrm{f}}=2.0$.\\ For the entire ensemble of considered grains we find that only a small fraction in the order of a few per mille have no attractor points at all. {\bf Hence, it appears to be possible for almost all considered grain shapes to be mechanically aligned as soon as the condition $ 3J_{\mathrm{th}} < |J|$ is given.}